 Questions to consider:

-How are you maximising the limited time you have with clients?
+- How are you maximizing the limited time you have with clients?

-How can you gain better control of your customers buying process?
+- How can you best support your customer through the buying process?

-Is your sales process optimised to help your ideal client buy?
+- Is your sales and marketing optimized to help your ideal client’s buy?

-What are your thoughts and experiences?
+What are your thoughts and experiences on this topic?
 Please share your feedback below.